jijoel/web-development-notes/git.md

 Tagging
 -----------
-You can tag specific commits as being important:
+You can tag specific commits as being important.
+NOTE: Make the commit, then add the tag.

     git tag                                 List all tags
     git tag -l 'v1.4.2.*'                   List all tags under v1.4.2.x